11. GOVERNMENT CONTRACTS AND GRANTS AND RELATED REVENUE RECOGNITION

-We have entered into the following three contracts/grants with the National Cancer Institute, or NCI, part of the National Institutes of Health, or NIH, over the past two years:
+We have entered into the following two contracts/grants with the National Cancer Institute (NCI), part of the National Institutes of Health (NIH) over the past two years:

 Breast Cancer Grant

 In September 2018, the NCI awarded us a government grant (number 1R43CA232977-01).
-The title of this SBIR Phase I grant is “The Hemopurifier Device for Targeted Removal of Breast Cancer Exosomes from the Blood Circulation.”
+The title of this Small Business Innovation Research (SBIR) Phase I grant is “The Hemopurifier Device for Targeted Removal of Breast Cancer Exosomes from the Blood Circulation.”

 This NCI Phase I grant period runs from September 14, 2018 through August 31, 2019.
 The total amount of the firm grant is $298,444.
 The grant calls for two subcontractors to work with us.
 Those subcontractors are University of Pittsburgh and Massachusetts General Hospital.